kyle-ssg/reanimated-reproduction/mobile/ios/Pods/Branch/README.md

 }

 func application(_ application: UIApplication, open url: URL, sourceApplication: String?, annotation: Any) -> Bool {

-    // pass the url to the handle deep link call Branch.getInstance().handleDeepLink(url)
+    // Pass the url to the handle deep link call let branchHandled = Branch.getInstance().application(application,
+        open: url,
+        sourceApplication: sourceApplication,
+        annotation: annotation
+    )
+    if (!branchHandled) {
+        // If not handled by Branch, do other deep link routing for the
+        // Facebook SDK, Pinterest SDK, etc
+    }

     return true
 }